manuGil/lecture-notes/git-lecture-notes.md

 * Add the following to the top of the script

     ```python
-    """
-    author: Manuel G.
-    description: prints the number of lines from standard input
+    """ This module counts the number of lines in standard input
+    Input: any string from system standard input
     """
     ```
 * check status